Klamath Lake AFA: Taxonomy

-Habitat and distribution
+Habitat

-Upper Klamath Lake (also called Klamath Lake) in the Cascade Range of south-central Oregon hosts a viable and harvestable population of Aphanizomenon flos-aquae MDT14a.
-While this subspecies has been detected in other water bodies, these populations are either too sparse or are mixed with other aquatic species, making harvesting impractical.
+Upper Klamath Lake in the Cascade Range of south-central Oregon hosts a viable and harvestable population of Ap. flos-aquae, primarily the strain Ap. flos-aquae MDT14a.

-Klamath Lake's high levels of dissolved minerals, large surface area, shallow depths, and other nutritional and environmental factors create suitable conditions for the proliferation of Aphanizomenon flos-aquae MDT14a.
-Some of these factors are the lake's high 4,100 feet (1,259 m) elevation, eutrophic nutrient levels, high alkalinity (8.5 pH or higher), a large surface area of 96 square miles with an average depth of 8 feet, and large number of sunny days (130 to 300)throughout the year.
+Klamath Lake's high levels of dissolved minerals, large surface area, shallow depths, and other nutritional and environmental factors create suitable conditions for the proliferation of Ap. flos-aquae.
+Some of these factors are the lake's high 4,100 feet (1,259 m) elevation, eutrophic nutrient levels, high alkalinity (8.5 pH or higher), a large surface area of 96 square miles with an average depth of 8 feet, and nearly 300 sunny days per year.

-Controversies

-Klamath AFA has been proven to be incapable of endogenously producing microcystins or other toxins.
-However, Aphanizomenon flos-aquae species typically cohabit with other cyanobacteria, most commonly with the Microcystis species.
+Product recalls

 Cross-contamination of products containing Klamath AFA have occurred in the past.
-From 2018 to 2020, the FDA did three product recalls, all by the same original harvesting company.
-Each recall found higher levels of microcystin than suggested by the WHO and EFA provisional guidelines, which is less than 1 microgram per gram.
+From 2018 to 2020, the Food and Drug Administration did three product recalls, all by the same original harvesting company.
+Each recall found higher levels of microcystin than suggested by the WHO and EPA provisional guidelines, which is less than 1 microgram per gram.
 These investigations led to Class 2 voluntary recalls of the affected products.
 The products were all linked to several batches of AFA harvested by the company between 2015 and 2017.
 From these recalls, the FDA started working with harvesting companies to outline new industry practices and testing procedures for harvesting AFA.
 These now include: